amirkasaei/SkCoderPlus/README.md

 # SkCoder: A Sketch-based Approach for Automatic Code Generation

-Official implementation of our ICSE 2023 paper on Automatic Code Generation.
+Special thank to [official implementation](https://github.com/LJ2lijia/SkCoder) of our ICSE 2023 paper on Automatic Code Generation.
 [Paper](https://arxiv.org/abs/2302.06144)

 ## Table of Contents